phone_enabled

 How does solar power help the environment?

-Traditional electricity generation emits harmful greenhouse gasses like carbon dioxide into the air, which pollute the air and water and contribute to climate change.
-As a green energy source, solar power doesn’t have those same harmful effects.
+Traditional electricity generation emits harmful greenhouse gasses like carbon dioxide into the atmosphere, which pollute the air and water, contributing to climate change.
+As a green energy source, solar power does not produce harmful emissions after the panels are manufactured, making it a clean energy alternative.
+It is also a renewable energy source, meaning it cannot be depleted like fossil fuels.

 What percent of Wisconsin energy production is solar?